Contractor Management 19 min

 • The Australian tax year runs from July 1 to June 30.

 Governments all over the world are becoming more sensitive to tax fraud brought about by people who pretend to reside abroad for tax purposes.
 Other countries are intentionally offering tax incentives that are attractive to digital nomads and remote workers.
-Keeping on top of ongoing tax reforms is essential to staying compliant in every location you have independent contractors working on your behalf.
+Keeping on top of ongoing tax reforms is essential to staying compliant in all contractor locations.

 Remote Contractor Management: Tax compliance for US companies just got easier